-QUALITATIVE GRADE POINT AVERAGE (GPA)
+Qualitative: Grade Point Average (GPA)

-Undergraduate students must achieve a cumulative GPA of 2.0 or higher at the end of each trimester of enrollment.

-Doctorate of Chiropractic Students who matriculated before Spring 2018 must achieve a cumulative GPA of 2.0 or higher at the end of each trimester of enrollment.

-Doctorate of Chiropractic students who matriculated during or after Spring 2018 must achieve a cumulative GPA of 2.25 or higher at the end of each trimester of enrollment.

-Master of Science and Doctorate of Health Professions Education (DHPE) students must achieve a cumulative GPA of 3.0 or higher at the end of each trimester of enrollment.
+Undergraduate students must achieve a cumulative GPA of 2.0 or better at the end of each trimester of enrollment.
+Doctor of Chiropractic students who began their program in Fall 2017 or earlier must achieve a cumulative GPA of 2.0 or better at the end of each trimester.
+Doctor of Chiropractic students who begin in Spring 2018 or after must achieve a cumulative GPA of 2.25 or better at the end of each trimester.
+Master of Science and Doctor of Health Professions Education (DHPE) students must achieve a cumulative GPA of 3.0 or better at the end of each trimester of enrollment.

-QUANTITATIVE MAXIMUM TIME FRAME OR PACE
+Quantitative: Maximum Time Frame or PACE

 A maximum length of time to receive financial aid for an academic program is 150 percent of the published length of the educational program.
-A student must complete (receive a passing grade) a minimum of 66.66 percent of attempted cumulative credits each term to maintain PACE.
+A student must complete (receive a passing grade) a minimum of 66.66 percent of cumulative attempted credits each term to maintain PACE.